fmacpro/horseman-article-parser/README.md

 ### Training the Reranker (optional)

-You can train a simple logistic‑regression reranker to improve candidate selection.
+You can train a simple logistic-regression reranker to improve candidate selection.

 1) Generate candidate features
 - Single URL (appends candidates):